Large-scale streaks in a turbulent bluff body wake: SPOD analysis of streaks in the wake

 {The lift-up mechanism is also active at higher azimuthal wavenumbers} as demonstrated by figure \ref{spod_eigenmode_m_3_4_5}, which shows the leading SPOD modes at $x/D = 40$ and frequency $\St \rightarrow 0$ for the higher modes: $m = 3$, $4$ and $5$.
 Similar to figure \ref{fig:spod_eigenmode_20_40_80}, positive and negative streamwise velocity contours are encompassed by counter-rotating vortices that move the fluid from the fast- to slow-speed regions and vice-versa.
 The radial spread of the streamwise velocity lobes increases with $m$ and the number of lobes scales as $2m$.
 Also, the vortices are shifted by $30^\circ$, $22.5^\circ$, and $18^\circ$, for $m=3$, 4, and 5, respectively.
 In other words, the set of streamwise velocity lobes for wavenumber $m$ is shifted by an angle of $\pi/2m$ radians with respect to the streamwise vortices.
+As in the case of $m=2$, the peak of the leading SPOD modes for $m=3,4,5$ lies in the vicinity of the maximum mean shear.
+Even for higher $m$, lift-up effect occurs nears the region of the largest mean shear.
+This further confirms that the lift-up mechanism is active for higher azimuthal wavenumbers.